-- What is meant by Conversion Rate?
+What is the Conversion Rate?

-- Significance of Conversion Rate
+Conversion Rate Definition:

-The conversion rate is a metric that reflects how much of the visitors from the web traffic on a website have actually performed the desired action.
+The conversion rate is a metric that reflects how many of the visitors from the web traffic have performed the desired action.

 Examples of Conversion

 - Downloading the company’s software app from the website.

 - Sign up to make an account or register on the site.